Gordon Darcy Lilo

-Gordon Darcy Lilo (born 28 August 1964) is a Solomon Islander politician who served as Prime Minister of the Solomon Islands from 16 November 2011 to 9 December 2014.
+Gordon Darcy Lilo (born 28 August 1965) is a Solomon Islander politician who served as the prime minister of Solomon Islands from 16 November 2011 to 9 December 2014.
 He was a member of the National Parliament of the Solomon Islands, representing the Gizo/Kolombangara constituency spanning Gizo and the island of Kolombangara in Western Province.
 Lilo served as the Minister of Finance of the Solomon Islands from 2006 to 2007 and from 2010 to 2011.